Search

 Financial Aid

-Webster University’s Financial Aid Office offers a comprehensive program of financial aid resources for students needing supplemental financial support for their educational expenses.
 To apply for federal, state, and institutional aid, a student must complete a Free Application for Federal Student Aid (FAFSA).
 The FAFSA can be accessed online at fafsa.gov.
-Webster University’s academic year begins in the summer semester and ends in the following year spring semester (Summer, Fall, Spring).
-Webster's spring semester usually ends in the 2nd week of May.
-To be considered for priority financial aid offer, the FAFSA should be submitted by February 1st of each calendar year.
-In general, the FAFSA opens October 1st of each calendar year, apply for aid for the next academic year.
-Students should make sure to complete the FAFSA and any other requirements specified by the financial aid office prior to the end of the previous academic year.
-Because some funds are offered on a first come, first served basis, completing the FAFSA after the February 1st priority deadline, or failure to submit any required documents in the timeframe specified, may result in a reduction in overall aid availability.
+Webster University’s academic year begins with the summer semester and ends with the following year's spring semester (Summer, Fall, Spring).
+Webster's Spring semester usually ends in the 2nd week of May.
+To be considered for priority financial aid, FAFSA must be submitted by February 1st of each calendar year.
+In general, the FAFSA opens October 1st of each calendar year, to apply for aid for the academic year.
+Students should make sure to complete the FAFSA and any other requirements communicated by the Financial Aid Office prior to the end of the previous academic year.
+As some funds are offered on a first come, first served basis, completing the FAFSA after the February 1st priority deadline, or failure to submit any required documents in the timeframe specified, may result in a reduction in overall gift and campus-based aid availability.

 Cost of Attendance